lab1092/blender-manual_ja/manual/materials/special_effects/halo.rst

 .. figure:: /images/Manual-Materials-HaloAdd.jpg

-The :guilabel:`Add` slider determine how much the halo colors are 'added to', rather than mixed with, the colors of the objects behind and together with other halos.
+The *Add* slider determine how much the halo colors are 'added to', rather than mixed with, the colors of the objects behind and together with other halos.
 By increasing Add,
 the Halo will appear to light up objects that move behind it or through the Halo field.

-To set the number of rings, lines, and star points independently, once they are enabled with the relative Toggle Button, use the Num Buttons :guilabel:`Rings:`, :guilabel:`Lines:` and :guilabel:`Star:`.
+To set the number of rings, lines, and star points independently, once they are enabled with the relative Toggle Button, use the Num Buttons *Rings:*, *Lines:* and *Star:*.
-Rings and lines are randomly placed and oriented, to change their pattern you can change the :guilabel:`Seed:` Num Button which sets the random numbers generator seed.
+Rings and lines are randomly placed and oriented, to change their pattern you can change the *Seed:* Num Button which sets the random numbers generator seed.

 Flare Panel